Policies and Procedures

 At no time are residents permitted on roofs or ledges of any student housing unit.

-Unauthorized soliciting and selling is prohibited at all times in all student housing.
-Only recognized student organizations may secure approval to sell goods in campus housing.
+Unauthorized soliciting and selling are prohibited at all times on campus property.
+Individuals are not allowed to fundraise/collect for personal gain.
+All fundraising/collecting must be sponsored by a recognized Adrian College group (student organizations, academic classes or athletes) and comply with Adrian College policies.
 Students should report unauthorized vendors to Campus Safety.
-The College does not allow students to operate a business or sell products or services for personal profit from housing facilities.
+The College does not allow students to operate a business or sell products or services for personal profit on campus.

 Student Code of Conduct/Student Handbook